jordanpotti/jordanpotti.github.io/_pages/home.md

 ---
 layout: page
-title: The Red Team Maturity Model
+title: A Red Team Maturity Model
 permalink: /home/
 ---

-A model to reference when gauging Red Team maturity, as well as set goals and provide guidance when building Red Teams.
+A model to reference when gauging Red Team maturity, as well as set goals and provide guidance when building internal Red Teams.

  [**The Matrix**](#the-matrix) - This is the core of the model.